-Theorem 5.
-In the fluid model, under the assumptions above where only uniformly-distributed hash functions are used (see Definition 1), the optimal expected fixed-point overflow fraction γ{OPT} in the OPTIMAL DYNAMIC HASH TABLE PROBLEM is lower-bounded by where r = ach.
+Theorem 6: In the fluid model, under the assumptions above where all buckets have the same probability of being hashed into, the optimal expected fixed-point overflow fraction

+Fig. 3.
+Overflow fraction as a function of the average memory access rate a.

+$\gamma{\rm OPT}$ in the OPTIMAL DYNAMIC HASH TABLE PROBLEM is lower-bounded by where r = ach.